0xbenc/bash-zoo/README.md

 - Include experimental tools by adding `--exp` (e.g., `./install.sh --exp`).
 - Skip prompts with `./install.sh --all` (respects `--exp` filtering).
 - Interactive picker also includes an "All" option to select everything.
+- Uses `gum` for the interactive selector.
+On macOS, the installer uses Homebrew to install `gum` when missing.
+On Linux (Debian/Ubuntu), the installer bootstraps Homebrew for Linux if needed and then installs `gum`.

 ### Option B — Manual pick-and-run